VictorFilimonov/aerothemeplazma/README.md

 Select the icon and cursor themes in the settings.

 ### Fonts <a name="fonts"></a>
-For the sake of keeping this theme pack relatively compact, I won't include the full Microsoft Windows font pack.
+For the sake of keeping this theme pack relatively compact, and for legal issues, I won't include the Microsoft Windows font pack, but you can get them if you have a Windows installation.
 Windows fonts are stored in the following directory:

 C:\Windows\Fonts\